MarcusKerr/hello-world/README.md

 # hello-world

-LEarning about git-hub because i want to become a master of so=oftware engineering
+Learning about git-hub because i want to become a master of so=oftware engineering